Muhameed06/TestingWeatherApp/README.md

 * Enter a city name in the text field and click the button to get the weather information.
 * The weather details and forecast for the city will be displayed.
 * Swipe up to refresh the data.
-Considering that weather doesn't change very often you can test refreshing with the current time text.
+Considering that weather doesn't change very often you can test refreshing with the current time above the temperature.
 * If a wrong city name is typed an alert will show.
+* If no city is entered at all, an alert will show.
 * To access the settings, tap the settings icon located above the text field.

 Settings Screen:

-* Use the toggle button to switch between Kelvin and Celsius units.
+* Use the toggle button to switch between Fahrenheit and Celsius units.
 * Changes to the temperature unit will be applied immediately and reflected when you return to the WeatherPage.

+###Third party libraries

+* http - For making network requests
+* BLoC - For State Management
+* fpdart - For Functional Dart Programming
+* hugeicons - For icons

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.